Snarky Answers to 6 Common Interview QuestionsSep 18, 2023

 Everyone knows some job interview questions just beg for a snarky answer.
-Wouldn’t you love to once, just once, really say what’s on your mind?
-Enjoy these forays into the dark side – followed by some suggestions for how to really answer the question if you actually want to get the job.
+Wouldn't you love to once, just once, really say what's on your mind?
+Enjoy these forays into the dark side, followed by suggestions for insightful answers if you actually want to land a job offer.

 Snarky Answer: "Bourbon!"